(Updated from April 10, 2017)

 You can’t tell when brownies are done by the color and brownies are supposed to be gooey so a toothpick is imprecise.
 I usually put my hand on the brownies to see how firm they are but I have a million years of experience and that’s not precise either.

 The answer to everything is a thermometer.
-If we can consistently bake these brownies to the same temperature, they’ll turn out the same every time.
+If we can consistently bake these brownies to the same temperature, they’ll turn out perfect every time.

 We want gooey, chewy brownies baked just long enough that we can cut after they have cooled and set for a while.
 We cut our brownies with a large pizza wheel, not a knife, and at 180 degrees, we have to clean off the blade so that the next cut is clean.
 We cut with the blade slightly damp.
 Less than 180 degrees and brownies are too gooey to cut cleanly.